CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

       // overwriting the previous image
       img.src = URL.createObjectURL(new Blob([jpegBytes], { type: 'image/jpeg' }));
     }

-    // remove the image element from the document document.body.removeChild(img);

     // stop the photo listener and clean up its resources rxPhoto.detach(frame);